NerdDiffer/dot-files/README.md

 I set up the remote repo to automatically deploy the master branch to the working tree, `$HOME/.dot-files`, after a push.
-For reference, see the script file in this repo named `post-receive`.
+For reference, see the script file in this repo at `git/post-receive`.

 ##### Helpful Links